Review: "The First Total War: Napoleon's Europe and the Birth of Warfare As We Know It"

 Throughout David Bell’s book The First Total War: Napoleon’s Europe and the Birth of Warfare as We Know It, the author explores the origins and rise of modern military tactics and warfare.
-This type of warfare, as he explains, differed quite significantly from the fighting techniques devised and implemented during the years prior to the French Revolution.
-Whereas the Old Regime era focused on honor and mutual respect on the battlefield for one’s adversaries, Bell plainly demonstrates that the French Revolution and Napoleonic Wars created a clear break from this noble past (Bell, pg.
+This type of warfare, as he explains, differed quite significantly from the fighting techniques devised and implemented prior to the French Revolution.
+Whereas the Old Regime era focused on honor and mutual respect on the battlefield for one’s adversaries, Bell plainly demonstrates that the French Revolution and Napoleonic Wars created a clear break from this noble past as the notion of "total war" came to dominate nearly all political and military strategies (Bell, pg.
 5).

 Bell's Main Points

 With the rise of Napoleon and the collapse of the Old Regime (from the French Revolution) came warfare that maintained no “restraints” (Bell, pg.
 8).
 Instead, battle tactics began to focus heavily upon “relentless” attacks against enemy troops and the complete annihilation of an adversary’s combat effectiveness in the field of war (Bell, pg.
 234).
 As Bell describes, the “true and natural course” of war during this time began to involve “the commitment of every possible resource and all possible violence” to achieve victory—a concept known as “total war” (Bell, pg.
 241).